- This post contains affiliate links. Read more here.

 Finally, consider including a challenging cat tree on your list of toys—one with hiding places or lots of toys attached.

-Rover kittens JoJo and Pickles were mesmerized with the bird-like motion of the cluster of feathers at the end of this made-in-the-USA cat toy when we tested it on them.
-This simple rod-and-feather toy is destined to be a hit with your cats, too.Find on Amazon
+Rover kittens JoJo and Pickles found the bird-like motion of the cluster of feathers at the end of this made-in-the-USA cat toy mesmerizing.
+We tested this simple rod-and-feather toy and predict it will be a hit with your cats, too.Find on Amazon

 Your cat will go wild over this Jackson-Pollock-inspired pollock from Yeowww!
 A massive 11 inches long, it’s the perfect indoor toy for your cat to chew and kick at the same time.
 It’s made of durable cotton twill and the only filler is pure catnip.Shop on Amazon

 We know that most cats are delighted by catnip, but did you know that many get just as excited by the sound of crinkly materials?
-This catnip-infused indoor plush toy (there are a few varieties in this line, including the above dragon) is filled with materials that make the best crispy, crinkly sound when your cat pounces or chews on it—the best of both stimulating worlds!Shop on Chewy
+This catnip-infused indoor plush toy is filled with buckwheat, which makes the best crispy, crinkly sound when your cat pounces or chews on it—the best of both stimulating worlds!Shop on Chewy

-This laser pointer comes with three replaceable LR44 batteries, so you are ready to go right out of the package.
+This laser pointer comes with three replaceable LR44 batteries, so you’re ready to go right out of the package.
 Shine it on the wall or the floor to get your feline couch potato up and moving in pursuit of the little red dot.Shop on Chewy

 More attractive and far more durable than a paper bag, this 47-inch play tunnel with dangling toy will provide your cat with hours of indoor fun.
 Some cats like to race through it.
 Others use it as a hiding place.
 It’s outstanding for multi-cat households and cats that like to play hide-and-seek.
 Don’t worry about the long tunnel taking up too much room—the lightweight, spring-loaded frame is easy to fold flat and stow away when playtime’s over.Shop on Chewy